COYNE HAT TRICK HELPS NORTHEASTERN PAST VERMONT, 5-1

-Freshman forward Kendall Coyne had a hat trick and an assist for the Huskies
+Freshman forward Kendall Coyne posts hat trick and assist for Huskies

 Kendall Coyne netted Northeastern's second hat trick in as many days as No. 7 Northeastern (17-5-2, 11-2-2 WHEA) cruised to a 5-1 win over Vermont at Matthews Arena.

 Junior tri-captain Casey Pickett, coming off a hat trick of her own yesterday, had a goal with two assists.
 Junior Rachel Llanes also scored for the Huskies, who are now unbeaten in four straight games.
 Florence Schelling stopped 21 Vermont shots and has now allowed one goal or fewer in each of her last six games.

 Hockey East minnows Vermont (3-15-6, 2-9-2 WHEA) stayed resolute over a first period in which it outshot Northeastern, 14-11.
 The Huskies would overwhelm the Catamounts as the game wore on, however, and ended up with a dominating 38-22 advantage.

 Coming off an emotional 8-0 victory yesterday over New Hampshire, Coyne made sure there would be no letdown with a goal three minutes into the game.
 Pickett lugged it in along the right wing and sent a hopeful pass in front of goal that deflected to sophomore Maggie Brennolt.
 Brennolt's shot was blocked in front, but Coyne pounced on the rebound and jammed it home to give the Huskies an early lead.